Career Education: Course Selection Options

 Youth Work In Trades – Secondary School Apprenticeship

-Earn while you Learn.
-Gain high school credits, while working in your paid apprenticeship while gain your work based training hours to become certified in your trade.
-You could qualify for $1000 Ministry of Education Award.
+Earn while you learn.
+Gain high school credits while working in your paid apprenticeship and getting your work-based training hours to become certified in your trade.
+You could qualify for a $1000 Ministry of Education Award.

 Skilled Trades BC – Youth Work in Trades